This action requires saving a cookie to remember the page's state. You can read more about that on the cookies page.

 Posts using the same tags

-When working internationally, methods that were barely sufficient in a national context become untenable.
-In this post, I want to talk about timezones, which are surprisingly hard already.
-But there's one practice in communication that makes them so much harder that they need to be, and needs to die.
-Luckily ...
+Timezones are surprisingly hard already.
+But there's one practice in communication that makes them so much harder that they need to be in international settings.
+Luckily the solution is really easy.

 Why portrain-only designs on mobile devices are a bug.
 And why that matters.